clearlinux/swupd-client/docs/swupd.1.rst

     Shows the current OS version and the URLs used for updates.

+``mirror``

+    Configure a mirror URL for swupd to use instead of the defaults on the system or compiled into the swupd binary.

+    - `-s, --set URL`

+        Set the content and version URLs to URL by adding configuration files to
+        <path>/etc/swupd/mirror_contenturl and
+        <path>/etc/swupd/mirror_versionurl

+    - `-u, --unset`

+        Remove the content and version URL configuration by removing
+        <path>/etc/swupd

+    - `-p, --path`

+        Optionally set the top-level directory for the swupd-managed system.
+        If not specified this will default to '/'

 ``search {string}``

     Search for matching paths in manifest data.
 The specified {string}